zhaizhifen/MaxScale/Documentation/REST-API/API.md

 - 428 Precondition Required

   - The origin server requires the request to be conditional.
-Intended to prevent "the 'lost update' problem, where a client GETs a resource's state, modifies it, and PUTs it back to the server, when meanwhile a third party has modified the state on the server, leading to a conflict."

-- 429 Too Many Requests

-  - The user has sent too many requests in a given amount of time.
-Intended for use with rate-limiting schemes.
+This error code is returned when none of the `Modified-Since` or `Match` type headers are used.

 - 431 Request Header Fields Too Large